The first light spread over the sand. Morning had come.

 Ruhan nudged the horse with his heel and let out a sharp "Hyah!"
 The animal started forward smoothly, jolting Xiao Zhi out of her thoughts.

-"Hold on," he said quietly.
+"Hold on," he said gently.

 She did, gripping the saddle tighter, trying to calm her racing pulse.